 Social anxiety disorder

 Phobias (social phobia, heights of phobia etc.)

 Hypochondria (fear of illness)

 Remember the term anxiety neurosis is a generic term to explain the spectrum of psychosomatic disorders related to fear.
 Anxiety neurosis forms the base of anxiety disorders.
 It is characterized by unhelpful worrisome thinking and concerns related to daily life.
-Since GAD and Panic disorder have their roots in the changed thinking patterns i.e. neurotic thinking, they have been classified under neurotic disorders.
+Since GAD and Panic disorder have their roots in the changed thinking patterns i.e. neurotic thinking, they have been classified with neurotic disorders.

 Am I prone to anxiety neurosis?

 Think if you are often more concerned about the negative side of most of the thing you do, come across or think of doing.
 That personality trait identifies the chances of neurotic thinking and behavior.
 Because neurosis is caused by the distorted thinking and inability to cope with life stress, the people how are worrywarts and who apprehend for every small thing are more likely to become neurotic.

 Looking at personality following types of personality are more susceptible to neurosis:

 - Anxious mind- you get anxious at different life situations or future challenges